Central Electricity Generating Board: South Eastern Region

-Regional Headquarters: Bankside House, Summer Street, London.
+Regional Headquarters: Bankside House, Sumner Street, London.

 Past chairman of the South Eastern Region were G.N.
 Stone, H.J.
 Bennett and F.W.
 Skelcher.

 Prior to 1968 the South Eastern Region was divided into the North Thames Division and the South Thames Division.
 The number of power stations, installed capacity and electricity supplied in the South Eastern Region was: